daytonaio/content/definitions/20240819_definition_staging environment.md

   debugged, and resolved before going live, reducing the risk of errors or disruptions to the production environment.
-Staging environments allow teams to validate the functionality, performance, security, and stability of code changes, enabling a smoother transition to the production environment.'
+Staging environments allow teams to validate the functionality, performance, security, and stability of code changes, enabling a smoother transition to the production environment."
 ---

 # Staging Environment